Performance Breakdown

 - Pet litter: 99%

-Not perfect, but it still picked up in the high 90s.
+Not perfect, but it still reached the high 90s.
 One thing to note with the roller is it kicked some debris forward, which could be a reason why it picked up less than 100%.

-The velocity of the roller will throw some stuff forward, but only when bunched up as I did with the tests.
+The velocity of the roller will propel some objects forward, but only when they are bunched up, as I did in the tests.
 For debris like dust, it shouldn’t be an issue.

 Sand on hard floor